Z3r0cks/Master_Thesis/thesis/main.typ

   )
 )

-The second example has also a homogenous grey floor but without reflections.
-There are no artifacts on the bottom, which also happens in other test scenes in which the reflections are removed.
-As the first example, the most points are on the cube and the shadow.
-As the second image shows, there also a couple of points outside this areas.
-We can recognize a kind of gradient under the frustum which more points as the first example.
-The graph also has a couple of parts without values.
-The high peak on is a result of the less images from the training.
-The images are focused on the cube, the shadow and the floor around them.
-Part of the samples are out of this focus.
-The right site of the graph still seams to be chaotic but less random as the first example with a constant average distance of point.
-Which is not good because the edges shout has a higher distances.
+The second example also has a homogeneous gray floor, but without reflections.
+There are no artifacts on the floor, which also happens in other test scenes where the reflections are removed.
+As in the first example, most of the points are on the cube and the shadow.
+As the second image shows, there are also a few points outside these areas.
+We can see a kind of gradient under the frustum, which has more points than the first example.
+The graph also has some parts without values.
+The high peak could be due to fewer images from the training (which is better to see in the fourth example).
+The images are focused on the cube, the shadow, and the ground around it.
+Some of the samples are out of focus.
+The right side of the graph still seems chaotic, but less random than the first example with a constant average distance of the points.
+This is better but not a good result because the edges shout have higher distances.

 #align(
    grid(